-This tutorial is for Python beginners, but if you’ve never written a line of code before, you may want to start out by working through the beginning of our Python Fundamentals course, as we won’t be covering basic syntax here.
-(Don’t worry, though, the course is totally free).
+This tutorial is for Python beginners, but if you’ve never written a line of code before, you may want to start out by working through the beginning of our free-to-start Python Fundamentals course, as we won’t be covering basic syntax here.

 What Are For Loops?

 In the context of most data science work, Python for loops are used to loop through an iterable object (like a list, tuple, set, etc.) and perform the same action for each entry.
 For example, a for loop would allow us to iterate through a list, performing the same action on each item in the list.

 (An interable object, by the way, is any Python object we can iterate through, or “loop” through, and return a single element at a time.
 Lists, for example, are iterable and return a single list entry at a time, in the order entries are listed.
 Strings are iterable and return one character at a time, in the order the characters appear.
 Etc.)